NYSCP Whistleblowing Practice Guidance - North Yorkshire

 The Act protects the public interest by providing a remedy for individuals who suffer workplace reprisal for raising a genuine concern, whether it is a concern about child safeguarding and welfare systems, financial malpractice, danger, illegality, or other wrongdoing.
 The concern may relate to something that is happening or has happened in the past or something that you fear may happen in the future.

-As an employer it is good practice to create an open, transparent and safe working environment where workers feel able to speak up.
+As an employer it is good practice to create an open, transparent, and safe working environment where workers feel able to speak up.
 Although the law does not require employers to have a whistleblowing policy in place, the existence of a whistleblowing policy shows an employer’s commitment to listen to the concerns of workers.
 By having clear policies and procedures for dealing with whistleblowing, an organisation demonstrates that it welcomes information being brought to the attention of management.
-This is also demonstrated:
+This is also demonstrated by:

 • Recognising workers are valuable ears and eyes